scriptrdotio/eurotech_simpleapp/documentation/installing_the_application.md

 - Enter a name for your sub-domain (it has to be unique, scriptr will reject names that already exist)
 - click on close

+*Image 2 - Create a scriptr sub-domain for your account*

 ### Create channels

 Channels are used by scriptr as abstractions of publish/subscribe mechanisms.
 We will create two channels: